akash-kumar-saw/iTopper/README.md

 # iTopper - Play Live Quiz for JEE/NEET & Win Money

 **Welcome to the iTopper GitHub repository!
-This repository is for demostratrative and illustrative purposes only as iTopper has discontinued it's services on the year of 2020.**
+This repository is for demostratrative and illustrative purposes only as iTopper has discontinued it's services in the year of 2020.**

 ![iTopper Banner](https://lh3.googleusercontent.com/3a9I6O4p-y1ae0GbtWlIvhElA8Syjt1Eoi079HALuRMOFNfDnBRtAnkPHe14vToXiN4)